Bánh Tét for Lunar New Year (Vietnamese Sticky Rice Cake with Pork Belly)

 Bánh Chưng and Bánh Ú are essentially Bánh Tét but in different shapes.

-Bánh Tét is shaped into a cylinder or log, whereas Bánh Chưng is shaped into a square.
+Bánh Tét is shaped into a log.
+Bánh Chưng is shaped into a square, and Bánh Ú is shaped into a pyramid.

-The quintessential Vietnamese Lunar New Year food (Tét).
-This bánh tét recipe makes four 7x3-inch cylindrical cakes with each cake yielding about 5 servings.
+The quintessential Vietnamese Lunar New Year food.
+This bánh tét recipe makes four 7×3-inch cylindrical cakes with each cake yielding about 5 servings.

 Ingredients